LaurentChardon/FreeBSD-devel/README.md

 To test the changes, if there are dependencies, to install them, do `doas make depends`.
 Then, to compile and install, just `make`.
 No root priviledges are required.

+To wrap `pkg-descr` to 80 columns, and remove blanks at end of lines (it will keep portlint happy):

+    cat pkg-descr | fold -w 80 -s | sed 's/ $//' > pkg-descr

 Once the changes are all done, the port files can be checked with `portlint`

 To test the build including package creation, install and uninstall in a clean environment, use poudriere: